kisp-nus/AnvilHDL-Experiments/README.md

 ## Local Installation

-If you prefer to run experiments without Docker, follow these steps:
+If you prefer to run experiments without containerization, follow these steps:

 ### Prerequisites